fwilleke80/TextTools/README.md

 The input text(s) will get the following treatments:

 * **Tokenization**
 Texts will be split up into sentences, the sentences into words, and the words into syllables (hyphenization).
 All tokens will be included in the .json file.
+Tokenization is language-dependent.

+  *Note: The first time a language is used, the hyphenator will download the relevant corpora from the internet.
+Data stored by PyHyphen and NLTK can add up to around 400 MB per language, depending on quality of support.*

 * **Counts**
 Letters and syllables per word will be counted, as well as words per sentence, punctuation per sentence, and sentences per text.
 All counts will be included in the .json file.